openshift/enhancements/enhancements/observability-ui/observability-ui-operator.md

 Supporting UIs coming from other observability projects such as Jaeger UI, Prometheus/Thanos UI, or AlertManager UI.

+Replacing or superseding plugins that have a clear 1:1 relationship with an existing operator such as:

-Replacing or superseding the monitoring plugin deployed by the Cluster Monitoring Operator.
+- the monitoring plugin deployed by the Cluster Monitoring Operator.
+This plugin is responsible for displaying and managing alerts coming from the cluster monitoring stack.
+- the network observability plugin deployed by the Network Observability Operator

 ## Proposal